dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/4-batch-get/index.md

 ### Response

-The data is returned with the same response syntax as from the [DynamoDB BatchGetItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html#API_BatchGetItem_ResponseSyntax), except for the `Responses` property.
+The data is returned using the same response syntax as the [DynamoDB BatchGetItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html#API_BatchGetItem_ResponseSyntax), except for the `Responses` property.

 Instead of a map of arrays indexed by table name, DynamoDB-Toolbox returns an **array of arrays**, where each sub-array contains the items of a `BatchGetCommand`.
 Both commands and items are returned in the **same order they were provided**, and items are formatted by their respective entities.